google/fchan-go/writeup/writeup.md

 The benchmarks show that both *Bounded* and *Unbounded* are able to increase throughput as the core-count increases.
 Native Go channels are unable to do so.
-When using more than 4 processors, all three of *Unbounded*, *Bounded0* and *Bounded1K* provide much better throughput than native channels regardless of buffer size. *Unbounded* in particular is often 3-5x faster than the *Chan* configurations, while *Bounded0* continues to increase throughput even after crossing a NUMA domain and dipping into using multiple hardware threads per core.
+When using more than 4 processors,  *Unbounded* and *Bounded1K* provide much better throughput than native channels regardless of buffer size. *Unbounded* in particular is often 2-3x faster than the buffered *Chan* configurations, while *Bounded0* continues to increase throughput even after crossing a NUMA domain and dipping into using multiple hardware threads per core.
+At the highest core counts, all three new configurations outpace native Go channels.

 <!--
 Unbounded channels are consistently faster than both bounded channels and native